The story of drinking in early America began before the Revolutionary War and continued after it.

 Informal social controls operated both in the home and in the larger community.

 Central to the drinking culture of colonial life was the tavern.
 That is, any venue where alcohol was served on the premises.
-The role of the tavern in colonial America and the attitudes toward it were quite different.
-And from what they would become in the nineteenth century.
+The role of the tavern in colonial America was central.

 The tavern was considered an integral part of community life.
 It was second only in importance to the meetinghouse, which served as the church, town hall, and courtroom.
 The laws of most colonies required towns to license suitable persons to sell wine and spirits.
 Failure to do so could result in a fine.6